in-RET/inretensys-backend/README.md

 # ensys
-Webinterface builder with python backend for oemof.solph - Bachelorthesis
+Webinterface builder with python backend for oemof.solph